Innovations in Education

 Dr. Milton mentors students interested in Innovations in Education.
 This scholarly experience gives students opportunities to gain knowledge, skills, and experience in education-related projects.
 Projects will include topics related to occupational therapy student advising and service learning.
 Students should consider working with Dr. Milton if they are interested in establishing a foundation for a career in academia on a clinician track.

 General Description of Student Activities

-Students will use a variety of quantitative, qualitative, mixed methods and systematic or scoping review approaches to investigate teaching, learning, educational and/or pediatric practice research questions.
+Students will use a variety of quantitative, qualitative, mixed methods and systematic or scoping review approaches to investigate topics related to student advising in higher education.
 Students participate in journal clubs, peer-to-peer learning, literature reviews, project development and data analysis.
-They will design a project related to innovations in occupational therapy education, implement the project and analyze the findings either individually (OTD) or in small groups (MSOT).
-Students may be guided in program development, implementation, and evaluation of outcomes, building on the work of previous students.
-Students are expected to produce a manuscript that can be published in peer-reviewed literature, and will have the opportunity to present their research findings at local, state, and national conferences.
+They will design a project related to innovations in occupational therapy education, implement the project and analyze the findings either individually or in small groups.
+Students may be guided in program development, implementation and evaluation of outcomes.
+Students are expected to produce a manuscript that can be published in peer-reviewed literature and will have the opportunity to present their work at local, state and national conferences.